flapjack/flapjack.io/IMPORTING.md

 ## Importing contacts and entities (CLI)

-The `flapjack-populator` script provides a mechanism for importing contacts and entities from JSON formatted import files.
+The REST API and the `flapjack-populator` script provide a mechanisms for importing contacts and entities in JSON format.
+Here are some command line examples:

     bin/flapjack-populator import-contacts --from tmp/dummy_contacts.json --config /etc/flapjack/flapjack-config.yml
     bin/flapjack-populator import-entities --from tmp/dummy_entities.json --config /etc/flapjack/flapjack-config.yml

 There are example files, and example ruby code which generated them, in the tmp/ directory.
 The format of these files is described herein:

 ### Format of JSON contact + entity data